St Ives Town Deal Low Carbon Transport

 Work is also progressing well on developing other schemes within the Low Carbon Transport Strategy.

-The first of the new smart traffic cameras (also known as Vivacity cameras ) is due to be installed within the next two weeks.
+The first of the new smart traffic cameras (also known as Vivacity cameras ) are due to be installed before Christmas.
 The cameras, which will be installed in up to 12 sites throughout the town within the next few months, will provide real time information on the quantity and types of vehicles, pedestrians and cyclists entering the town centre.
 This information will be used to help the project team monitor the effectiveness and benefits of all the changes resulting from the implementation of the strategy.
 The data will also be used to identify where additional measures might be required in the future to help support or improve the traffic environment and wider traffic management.

-New Variable Message Signs are also being installed on the A30 and around St Ives to help manage traffic flow into the town centre by the end of this year.
+New Variable Message Signs are also being installed on the A30 and around St Ives to help manage traffic flow into the town centre in January.
 These signs will advise drivers of the most efficient journey and parking before they enter the town.
 As well as providing real time information on car park availability, the signs will also encourage drivers to use St Erth P&R.

 Engagement event 11 September 2024